taqreez/container-learning/tfcontainer/README.md

 This sample project demostrats a quick and easy way to train a model in base tensorflow container without creaing a new container.

-## How to run train modle in container
+## How to train model in existing container

 **Command:**